-Alasdair James Dodds started teaching himself piano at the age of 11 on whatever school pianos he could find, worked around dyslexia that made formal lessons impossible, and spent 20 years developing his style while holding down a management job.
-The British composer has released 13 singles so far, blending what he calls romantic impressionism with cinematic feels, and he’s caught the attention of people like John Lubbock OBE, who’s planning to perform his work with the Orchestra of St John’s.
+Alasdair James Dodds taught himself piano at the very bright age of 11 on whatever pianos he could find in the schools he attended.
+Despite having dyslexia that made proper piano lessons impossible, it took Dodds 20 years to hone his style while working as a manager.
+The British composer has released 13 singles so far while mixing his own “romantic impressionism” with “cinematic feels,” and has already caught the attention of someone like John Lubbock OBE, who intends to perform his compositions with the Orchestra of St John’s.

 “Where words fail to name the ache, eighty-eight keys find the language of letting go.”